On this page:

 R J Theodore

-R J Theodore is an author, graphic designer, podcaster, and all-around collector of creative endeavors and hobbies.
-She enjoys writing about magic-infused technologies, first contact events, and bioluminescing landscapes.
+R J Theodore is an author, graphic designer, and all-around collector of creative endeavors and hobbies.
+They enjoy writing about magic-infused technologies, first contact events, and bioluminescing landscapes.
 Sometimes in a single work.

-Her love of SFF storytelling developed through grabbing for anything-and-everything “unicorn” as a child, but she was subverted by tales of distant solar systems when her brother introduced her to Star Trek: The Next Generation at age seven.
-A few years later, Sailor Moon taught her stories can have both.
+Their love of SFF storytelling developed through grabbing for anything-and-everything “unicorn” as a child, but they were subverted by tales of distant solar systems when their brother introduced them to Star Trek: The Next Generation at age seven.
+A few years later, Sailor Moon taught them stories can have both.

-When she’s not tinkering in her own worlds, she reads for both pleasure and research, sews, plays video games, cooks, and, when she can let herself be still, naps with her pets.
+When they’re not tinkering in their own worlds, they read, sew, play video games, cook, and, when they can let themself be still, they nap with their pets.

-She lives in New England, haunted by her childhood cat.
+They live in New England, haunted by their childhood cat.
 Find more information at rjtheodore.com.